ASASSN-24fw: Candidate circumplanetary disk occultation of a main-sequence star: Physical model of the system

-Similar mass calculations were performed by \citet{scot14} for another periodic dimming transient, also analyzed by \citet{dong14}.
+Similar mass calculations for secondaries were performed by \citet{scot14} for another periodic dimming transient, also analyzed by \citet{dong14}.
 In this object, $\tau_{\rm ecl}=16$ days, $P_{\rm orb}=468$ days and $M_*=4M_{\odot}$.
 For the same assumptions on the truncation radius $\xi$, the secondary is about 30 times more massive than that in \jj, i.e. a brown dwarf or a low-mass star.
 The lightcurve within the eclipse is significantly structured, with an initial flat plateau and a deeper short dip toward the end of the eclipse.
 An eerily similar lightcurve is seen in another disk eclipse candidate by \citet{ratt15}, although in this case the eclipse lightcurve is known to change noticeably from one cycle to the next.
 The eclipse duration is $\tau_{\rm ecl}=100$ days and the period is $P_{\rm orb}=1277$ days.
 The star is a K giant with an uncertain mass; taking $M_*=1M_{\odot}$ we find that the secondary's mass is about 80 times that of the secondary in \jj, likely a low-mass star.
-Therefore, among disk occultations with with known periods \jj\ stands out as the lowest mass disk-confining secondary, potentially in the planetary mass range, and as the one with the most symmetric and smooth lightcurve.
-Unfortunately for some one-off events like those of \citet{mama12} an \citet{rapp19} the period and hence the mass are unknown.
+Therefore, among occultations with known periods and assuming that this subclass of occultations is by Hill-limited disks around secondaries described by eq. (\ref{eq:hill}), \jj\ stands out as the lowest mass disk-confining secondary, potentially in the planetary mass range, and as the one with the most symmetric and smooth lightcurve.
+Unfortunately for some one-off events like those of \citet{mama12} an \citet{rapp19} the period is unknown and therefore the mass of the secondary cannot be calculated using eq. (\ref{eq:hill}).